ASH1998/sentdex_scikit_machine_learning_tutorial_for_investing/README.md

 # sentdex's
 ## scikit machine learning tutorial for investing

-> Easy to grab code using git clone
+> Same as in the videos, but as easy to grab code using git clone.

 ***
 ***